A private faith-based Pre-Kindergarten 3

 Do you offer scholarships or financial aid?

 Breakfast, lunch and "after school" snack are provided free of charge by the NYC Department of Education.
-Yes, you have the option of packing your child’s food.
+Yes, you have the option to pack your child’s food.
 You do not need to inform us of your choice each day.

 What is your food program like?
 Can I pack my child’s lunch?

 In Pre-Kindergarten, we use an iPad to take photos to document students’ learning.
 Classroom touchscreen computers are provided for guided reading, and a listening center is available.
 They also have Interactive TVs in each room for specific programming when needed.

 In Pre-Kindergarten to Grade 8, each classroom has a Smart Board or Interactive TV.

 Kindergarten to Grade 2 students use chrome tablets during the regular school day.